thunder/thunder-distribution/docs/developer-guide/setup.md

 drush cex
 ```

-Now you should make your project to a git repository and commit all the files:
+Now you should initialize a git repository for your project and commit all the files:

 ```bash
 git init . -b development